Simple Machines Lesson Grade 4–5: Build and Test Machines

 Session 3

-- Demonstrate a lever using a ruler and block.
-Students predict how moving the fulcrum will affect lifting.
+1. Demonstrate a lever using a ruler and block.
+Model predictions about how changing the fulcrum position will affect lifting effort.

 Session 4